armory/docs-cdaas/content/en/deployment/strategies/overview.md

 gives you the ability to instantly roll back to a known stable version should any issues be detected during the deployment.

 ## When to use each strategy

+Both the canary and blue-green strategies have trade-offs that can help you determine which strategy is best for your use case.

+### When to use the Canary strategy

+Canary is best for use cases where you want to minimize risk by exposing your changes to a small percentage of users and monitor prior to exposing the changes to the majority user base.
+This allows you to ensure stability and performance of the new version before creating a widespread impact.
+This minimizes the impact of potential issues on user.

+### When to use the Blue-Green strategy

+Blue-Green deployments are great when you want the ability to rapidly rollback if issues are detected.
+Given that both the 'blue' and 'green' environments are running in parallel you have the ability to instantly shift traffic from one to the other.

+In addition, the blue-green strategy can give you increased confidence by allowing to your test your changes in the 'green' environment before users are exposed to the changes minimizing any potential impacts.

+### Summary

+If you need to prioritize rapid rollback or running tests in production with no risk of impact to users blue-green is probably the strategy that makes the most sense for your use case.

+Conversely, if you need to prioritize minimizing the impact of issues to the smallest percentage of traffic while rolling out changes in a controlled manner the canary strategy is likely the strategy that will work best for you.